Why focus on Latinx Deaf, DeafBlind, DeafDisabled, Hard of Hearing and Late-Deafened (DDBDDHHLD) communities in the state of California?

 The Latinx Deaf Ecosystem Directory is where you need anything specific (e.g. Entertainment, Graphic Designers, Photographers, and more!) from our Latinx DDBDDHHLD community.
 It allows all types of businesses and services to be part of the directory.
 Let’s support the Latinx DDBDDHHLD community’s economy together!

 Get Inspired by Our Community Partners

-The “Community Partnerships” webpage details a community involvement.
-The organizations, agencies, educational institutions and corporations are all involved in short-term or long-term projects with California Manos del Corazón.
+The “Community Partnerships” webpage details community involvement.
+The organizations, agencies, educational institutions, and corporations are all involved in short-term or long-term projects with California Manos del Corazón.
 No matter the size, CMC is only as strong as our community partners.
 We will continue to provide opportunities for our Latinx DDBDDHHLD Californians.

 Search for Specific Useful Links of Community Resources